Nonuniform-temperature effects on the phase transition in an Ising-like model: Introduction

-In this article, we pursue to discuss the relation between the dynamical and the equilibrium PT surface in the fireball, by studying the behaviors of the QCD order parameter field in spatially-nonuniform-temperature profiles near the dynamical PT surface.
-As both the position and the shape of the dynamical PT surface vary with time during the fireball evolution, we look into the $\sigma$ field in the comoving frame of the PT region.
-As shown in Fig.\,\ref{fig:fireball}, we take an instantaneous slender brick cell in the fireball with the dynamical and equilibrium phase boundary located in the middle.
-In this brick cell, the temperature is spatially nonuniform.
-We further suppose the relaxation of the $\sigma$ field configurations in the brick cell at various time approaches to zero.
-Thus, the $\sigma$ field reaches the thermal equilibrium distribution instantly.
-With this Markov assumption, the instantaneous dynamical PT surface turns into the stationary PT surface in a nonuniform-temperature system.
+In this paper, we investigate the spatially nonuniform-temperature effects on the QCD phase transition in a fireball context.
+Note that both the position and the shape of the dynamical phase transition surface vary with time during the fireball evolution.
+As shown in Fig.\,\ref{fig:fireball}, we take an instantaneous slender brick cell in the fireball with phase boundary located in the middle.
+In the brick cell, the temperature is spatially nonuniform.
+The phase transition region where the dynamical slowing effect is magnified is just a narrow part of the brick cell, therefore, we simplify our discussion by further supposing the relaxation of the $\sigma$ field configurations in the whole brick cell approaches to zero.
+As a result, the $\sigma$ field reaches its stationary distribution instantly.
+With this Markov assumption, the instantaneous dynamical phase transition surface turns into the stationary phase transition surface in a steady temperature-nonuniform system and no dynamical slowing effects are taken into account.

-By mapping the QCD effective potential to the Ising model, we illustrate that the PT temperature in a temperature-nonuniform system could be above the equilibrium PT temperature $T_c$ of a temperature-uniform system.
-It hints a possibility that hadrons form before the QGP cools down to $T_c$ during the fireball evolution.
-We further deduce and discuss the fluctuation strength and the correlation length of the $\sigma$ field in the PT region, and find that the CP presents no typical critical behaviors compared to the other PT scenarios.
-At the same time, the fluctuations and the correlation length in the PT region is significantly increased compared to that in the periphery of the cell.
+For the brick cell, we calculate the stationary solution of the $\sigma$ field, deduce and discuss the corresponding fluctuation strength and the correlation length by mapping the QCD effective potential to the Ising model.
+Remarkably, we find the phase transition temperature in such a temperature-nonuniform system is above the equilibrium phase transition temperature $T_c$ of a temperature-uniform system.
+It means if the nonuniform-temperature effects are dominant at RHIC, hadrons may form at temperature higher than the phase transition temperature determined by lattice calculations.
+Further, the fluctuations and the correlation length in the phase transition region is significantly increased compared to that in the periphery of the cell, making a signal of QCD phase transition.
+However, the CP cannot be identified from the phase transition scenarios due to the nonzero-momentum mode fluctuations of the $\sigma$ field induced by nonuniform temperature.